 Nutrition is your fuel, no one can complete a long marathon training period without a proper food intake.
 One of the best ways to keep the body fit as a long-distance runner is a right nutrition and diet.
 How to benefit from marathon nutrition – fresh to the Finish line, is about that we run many times per week, so we have to pay attention to our specific nutrition needs since we develop a bigger “engine” than the average person and want to perform our best based on our preconditions.

 Everything we do physically requires energy.
 This energy produces by the metabolism of foods.
 Without the right amounts of nutrients, the body’s ability to perform physical activity decreases.
 Energy supply to the body is the main function of the diet we eat.
 In the diet are three kinds of energizing substances: Carbohydrates, fat and proteins.
 The first two are directly included in the energy supply, while proteins primarily uses for the construction and maintenance of the body’s cells.

-We also need extra supply of certain vitamins, minerals and trace elements.
-Our fluid need increases when we run.
+We may also need extra supply of certain vitamins, minerals and trace elements.
+Our fluid need also increases when we run.

 Fluid is not only used in heat regulation, it’s also an important precondition for the various nutrients to be transformed and used in the body.
 To prevent a decrease in performance and optimize your training, you need to be aware of how, what and when you eat i.e. to plan an appropriate diet according to your running program.

 Your need for energizing substances and other nutrients does not only depend on training intensity and volume.
 You also have to look at other things like whether you have a normal weight, smoke, take medications or suffer from chronic diseases.
 Long-distance training is important when we want to run far.

 But diet is so crucial to the performance ability that training, season planning and mental preparation can be wasted if you have not been aware of your body’s need for certain types of food and meals.